 Fabio Luisi

-Grammy Award-winning Italian conductor Fabio Luisi is set to embark on his sixth season as Louise W. & Edmund J. Kahn Music Director of the Dallas Symphony Orchestra, his ninth as Principal Conductor of the Danish National Symphony Orchestra, and his fourth as Principal Conductor of Tokyo’s NHK Orchestra.
+Grammy Award-winning Italian conductor Fabio Luisi is set to embark on his seventh season as Louise W. & Edmund J. Kahn Music Director of the Dallas Symphony Orchestra, his tenth as Principal Conductor of the Danish National Symphony Orchestra (DNSO), and his fifth as Principal Conductor of Tokyo’s NHK Orchestra.
 Also serving as Music Director of Puglia’s Festival della Valle d’Itria and Emeritus Conductor of Turin’s RAI National Symphony Orchestra, Luisi has previously held key positions at orchestras and opera houses including the Dresden Staatskapelle, Vienna Symphony, Zurich Opera, and Metropolitan Opera in New York.

 The conductor previously received a Grammy Award for his leadership of the last two operas of Wagner’s Der Ring des Nibelungen, when Deutsche Grammophon’s DVD release of the full cycle, recorded live at the Metropolitan Opera, was named Best Opera Recording of 2012.
 His output also includes operas by Salieri, Verdi, and Bellini; orchestral works by Berlioz, Wagner, Verdi, Rachmaninov, and Bruckner with the Philharmonia Zurich; symphonies by Schumann, Brahms, Liszt, Respighi, Honegger, and Austria’s Franz Schmidt; and award-winning recordings for Sony Classical with the Staatskapelle Dresden.